-His isn’t the first name to spring to mind when recalling the Wallaby side of the early Nineties, but the ‘boy from the bush’ was an integral part of it.
+Simon Poidevin isn’t the first name to spring to mind when recalling the Wallaby sides of the Eighties, but the ‘boy from the bush’ was the back-row glue that all great teams covet.

-The flanker from the NSW country town of Goulburn was almost freakishly fit, his ability to get on the inside shoulders of Mark Ella and Michael Lynagh on the 1984 Wallabies tour bringing him a try at Twickenham – one of six in his 59-cap career.
+The flanker from the NSW country town of Goulburn was almost freakishly fit.
+His ability to get on the inside shoulders of Mark Ella and Michael Lynagh on the 1984 Australia tour brought him a try at Twickenham – one of six during his 11-year international career.

-Ella rated him Australia’s best player for years – “He’s such a perfectionist, it’s almost a disease,” he said – while Grand Slam-winning coach Alan Jones went even further: “For his commitment, competitiveness, discipline, will to win and determination to perfect skills, Poidevin is without peer in modern rugby.”
+Ella rated him Australia’s best player for years – “He’s such a perfectionist, it’s almost a disease,” he said.
+Grand Slam-winning coach Alan Jones went even further: “For his commitment, competitiveness, discipline, will to win and determination to perfect skills, Poidevin is without peer in modern rugby.”

 Sport is in Poidevin’s blood.
 A descendent of a French wine merchant, his grandfather was selected for the first Wallaby tour to Britain in 1908, while a great uncle was the first Australian batsman to score a century of centuries at all levels of cricket.